 “Teacher self efficacy is the single most important factor in teacher effectiveness.

 This can only to nutured in a safe and supportive environment”

 This is what I firmly believe, I started thinking about the statement about a year ago.
-Although I haven’t synthesised it into a three-word catchphrase yet; the last 12 months have yielded additions to my tribe (and I’ve joined a few too).
+Although I haven’t synthesised it into a three-word catchphrase yet; the last 12 months have yielded additions to my collective (and I’ve joined a few too).